mike-brechka/crm-app/README.md

     cd crm-app
     ```

-2. Install the dependencies for the Angular frontend:
+2. Restore the .NET dependencies for the backend:
     ```bash
-    npm install
-    ```

-3. Restore the .NET dependencies for the backend:
-    ```bash
     dotnet restore
     ```

 ### Running the Application ▶️

-1. Start the .NET backend server:
+Start the .NET backend server:
-    ```bash
+    ```
     dotnet run
     ```

-2. Start the Angular development server:
-    ```bash
-    ng serve
-    ```

-3. Open your browser and navigate to `http://localhost:4200`.

 ## Usage 💡